Robert Wilton

-Robert Archibald Wilton (31 July 1868 – 18 January 1925) was a British journalist, and a proponent of antisemitic thought and conspiracy theories in the United Kingdom.
+Robert Archibald Wilton (31 July 1868 – 18 January 1925) was a British journalist and a profound critic of Bolshevism and, according to his allegations, Jewish leadership in Russia's communist revolution.

 Biography

 Wilton, who was born in Cringleford, Norfolk, was the son of a British mining engineer employed in Russia.
 In 1889 he joined the European staff of the New York Herald, remained with that newspaper for 14 years and reported on both Russian and German affairs.
 He then took up an appointment as The Times correspondent in Saint Petersburg and became known as a keen observer of events in Russia during the last years of the Tsarist regime.
 After the Russian Revolution, he moved to Siberia.
 Following the collapse of the Kolchak government, Wilton managed to escape from Russia and eventually arrived in Paris, where, in 1920, he rejoined the New York Herald.
 In 1924 he joined the staff of a newly-founded newspaper, the Paris Times, which published in English.
 He died from cancer at the Hertford British Hospital in Paris early in 1925.

 Wilton served with the Russian Army during the First World War and was awarded the Cross of St George.

 He was the author of two books: Russia's Agony (published by Edward Arnold, London, 1918) and The Last Days of the Romanovs (1920).